Sumayya

+Sumayyah (سُمَيَّة; c.
+550–615) was a companion of the Prophet Muhammad and the mother of Ammar Ibn Yasir, a prominent companion of the prophet.
+She was an Arab from the lineage of 'Ans, from the Madhij tribe of Yemen.
+She was born around 20 years before Prophet Muhammad and at the time of her martyrdom was an old, frail woman of around 60 years old.

-Sumeyah (سُمَيَّة; c.
-550–615), was the first member of the Ummah (community) of the Islamic prophet Muhammad to become a martyr (شهيدة).
-Shortly after she was martyred, her husband Yasir ibn Amir was also killed for his conversion to Islam, making him the first male martyr (شهيد).
-Her full name is said to be Sumayya bint Khabbat or Sumayya bint Khayyat.
-Her son was Ammar ibn Yasir.
+Sumayyah was the first member of the Ummah (community) of the Islamic prophet Muhammad to be killed for her faith, hence a female martyr (شهيدة).
+Shortly afterward, her husband Yasir ibn Amir was also killed because of his conversion, becoming the first male martyr (شهيد).
+Her full name is given variously as Sumayya bint Khabbat or Sumayya bint Khayyat.
+She was the mother of Ammar ibn Yasir.